CartoDB/academy/_app/_cartodbjs-ground-up/03-basic-interactivity.md

 _SQL_ is a language for posing queries on your data and getting back the data that matches your query.
 For instance, if you have a database of home prices in different postal codes, one can easily find all homes within a certain price range in a specific postal code.
 SQL is an acronym for _structured querying language_.

 _CartoCSS_ is a language for altering the appearance of the CartoDB data layer on your map.
 It helps you make your maps beautiful.
 Look up at the layer source code above, you can see some of the simpler ways of styling data.
 It was created by [MapBox](https://www.mapbox.com), is [open source](https://github.com/mapbox/carto), and is [lots of fun](http://cartodb.github.io/torque/).
+To find out more about it, read [the documentation](http://docs.cartodb.com/cartodb-platform/cartocss/).

 Using the [CartoDB.js library](http://docs.cartodb.com/cartodb-platform/cartodb-js.html), the main method to change the SQL and CartoCSS after they have been declared is `sublayer.set(sublayerDefinition)`, where `sublayerDefinition` is equivalent to one of the objects in the `sublayers` array declared in `layerSource` above.
 If you only need to change one of CartoCSS or SQL for a previously created layer, there are some convenient methods: